Senate Committee on Canada’s Charitable Sector Calls for National Volunteer Strategy

 The Senate's special committee report is not binding on the federal government and its findings will be considered by the country’s charity sector and the federal government.

 (Please support Samaritanmag's original journalism by making a PayPal contribution or EMT transfer using firstname.lastname@example.org so we can increase the amount of content and writers we hire.
 Samaritanmag is the anti-tabloid, covering good people trying to change bad things.
-Let's make this thing bigger than TMZ.)adidas
+Let's make this thing bigger than TMZ.)nike fashion

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.